 daring…and he usually always had a smile on face.

-In Memory of Mr. Ben Oude Louttikhuis of the Netherlands
+Mr. Ben Oude Louttikhuis

 The global taekwon-do family has lost a giant and friend this past weekend.
 While in Korea to be honored